In a large mixing bowl combine the flours, chia seeds and salt.

 Tip the dough onto the work surface and bring the ball into a round ball.
 You want the pastry to still be a little sticky.

-Wrap the pastry in greaseproof paper and flatten the ball slightly.
+Wrap the pastry in baking parchment and flatten the ball slightly.

 Place in the fridge for 30 minutes to chill.